 Seal the Loop

-Seal the Loop bins are specially designed to collect fishing waste and help reduce the rates of marine wildlife entanglement.
-The bins are made from recycled plastic collected at Melbourne Zoo.
+- Seal the Loop bins are specially designed and installed in selected fishing locations, making it easy for anglers to ensure their waste never harms wildlife.
+The bins are made from recycled plastic waste collected at Melbourne Zoo

 View Seal the loop locations in a larger map